 The Vortex is required to obey a variety of Liquor Laws to maintain our Liquor License in good standing.
 The livelihood of a whole bunch of really nice people depend on it.
 You may be unaware of some of these laws, so we have compiled the following list for your review, along with one really good suggestion.

-We are prohibited by law from selling alcoholic beverages “to-go,” with the single exception of opened bottles of wine that are not finished when dining on-premise.
+We are prohibited by law from selling alcoholic beverages “to-go,” with the single exception of opened bottles of wine that are not finished when dining with us.
 These bottles may be re-corked and taken home by the customer.
 No other alcohol may leave our premises at any time.

 We will not serve alcohol to anyone that is visibly intoxicated.
 We reserve the right to cease the service of alcohol to anyone, at any time, at our sole discretion.
 Few things are as embarrassing as being cut-off at your favorite bar, so do everyone a favor and cut yourself off, before you start acting stupid.

 If you don’t have a designated driver, and are not sure of your own condition, never hesitate to have the bartender, server or manager call you a taxi.
 It’s not a problem.
 We’ve got those guys on speed-dial.
 We also recommend utilizing the car services, Uber and Lyft.
-In Georgia, driving with a Blood Alcohol Content of 0.08% is an automatic DUI.
-It’s not worth the risk or the hassle.
 Trust us.
-Waking up in your own warm bed in the morning is much better than waking up in county jail.
+Waking up in your own warm bed in the morning is always better than waking up in county jail.
 Be safe.
 Be smart.
 Never drive impaired.